oss-roettger/HR_Encoder/README.md

 1. the validity or enforceability in that jurisdiction of any other provision of the AGPLv3; or
 2. the validity or enforceability in other jurisdictions of that or any other provision of the AGPLv3.

-<span style="color:red">**⚠️ Warning**</span>: HR_Encoder makes heavy use of your hardware via the [tensorflow2](https://www.tensorflow.org/) libraries.
+<span style="color: red">**⚠️ Warning**</span>: HR_Encoder makes heavy use of your hardware via the [tensorflow2](https://www.tensorflow.org/) libraries.
 Pay attention to adequate cooling and take all necessary precautions to prevent overheating or consequential damage according to the recommendations of your hardware provider.

 **Images** used to showcase HR_Encoder are copyrighted by their respective owners and were licensed by them [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en)/PD/[pixabay](https://pixabay.com/service/license/): [1](https://de.m.wikipedia.org/wiki/Datei:Angela_Merkel_(2016-09-16_BRATISLAVA_SUMMIT).jpg)
 [2](https://www.maxpixel.net/Che-Red-Revolution-Silhouette-Stripes-Guevara-158841)